Shirataki2/discord-ext-audiorec/README.rst

 discord-ext-audiorec
 ####################

+**This project is currently under development.
+We do not guarantee it works.**

-A discord.py experimental extention for audio recording
+A discord.py experimental extension for audio recording

 Inspired by `discord-ext-native-voice <https://github.com/Rapptz/discord-ext-native-voice>`_